Opening a bank account for a club, community or society

 • A good credit rating is usually required.

-Opening a community bank account can help you to better manage your organisation’s finances and the great news is, these accounts are usually free of charge.
-However, it’s important to compare your options carefully to ensure you qualify for your chosen account and that it best meets the needs of your organisation.
+Opening a community bank account can help you to better manage your organisation’s finances and fees are often lower compared to other types of business account.
+However, it’s important to compare your options carefully to ensure you qualify for your chosen account and that it will be suitable for your organisation.

 Frequently asked questions